tarantool/vshard/README.md

 ## Defining Schema

-Database Schema are stored on storages and routers know nothing about spaces and tuples.
+Database Schema is stored on storages and routers know nothing about spaces and tuples.

-Spaces should be defined your storage application using `box.once()`:
+Spaces should be defined in your storage application using `box.once()`:

 ```Lua
 box.once("testapp:schema:1", function()